-For adults with intellectual disabilities, they are often relying on their carers to help them better understand these situations.
-The goal is to help them reach a competency level at which they can interact in everyday situations more independently..
+People with disability often rely on their carers to help them better understand these situations.
+The goal is to help them reach a competency level at which they can interact in everyday situations more independently.

-Consider encouraging your loved one to do a road safety course, and then go along with them..
-Practice the lessons you learn next time go out together.
+Consider encouraging your loved one to do a road safety course, and then go along with them.
+Practice the lessons you learn next time you go out together.

-Eating out at restaurants can be a lot of fun, but for some adults with disabilities it can be a daunting experience.
+Eating out at restaurants can be a lot of fun, but for some people with disability it can be a daunting experience.

-The thought of needing to communicate with the wait staff, explain their order and then pay the bill requires a number of crucial life skills.
+The thought of needing to communicate with the wait staff, explain their order and then pay the bill requires many crucial life skills.
 Combine these things together and this can pose an anxiety provoking scenario.